pattern

 [Sustantivo]

-Ex: Couples at the wedding reception delighted in the timeless tradition ballroom dance, celebrating the joyous occasion with grace and elegance on the dance floor .
+Ex: Couples at the wedding reception delighted in the timeless tradition of ballroom dance, celebrating the joyous occasion with grace and elegance on the dance floor .

 line dance